Monday, October 15, 2012

-This is a relatively easy drive (ok, when you're the passenger) which brought us, Giuseppe and I, on a gorgeous blue-sky day back in early 2007, from Stresa, to Chamonix in France, to Martigny in Switzerland, and then back to Stresa, in a large, diverse loop.
-We began by heading off out of Stresa as if driving to Torino, but before reaching that city we switched onto the A5 motorway towards Aosta.
+This is a relatively easy drive (ok, when you're the passenger) which brought us from Stresa to Chamonix in France, to Martigny in Switzerland, and then back to Stresa, in a large, diverse loop.
+We began by heading off out of Stresa as if driving to Torino, but before reaching that city we switched onto the A5 motorway toward Aosta.
 At this point, now driving north, you are faced with the looming line of Italian and Swiss Alps in front of you, and the mountains only become larger and larger until you find yourself in them.
 The Matterhorn is one of them...
 The road becomes curvy as you wind through famous Italian ski villages, such as Courmayeur and Morgex.
 This is the only major road that travels in this direction to France.
-The drive to this point, reaching the French border at a leisurely pace, takes about 2 hours. ( continued )
+The drive to this point, reaching the French border at a leisurely pace, takes about two hours. ( continued )

 Mont Blanc Tunnel